 StoneLoc X,Y coordinates representing the location where a pounding tool can be selected for movement (See CheckForStone method in sub models)

-Tool_size refers to the mass (grams) of the Pounding Tool in possession of the agent
+Tool_size refers to the mass (grams) of the Pounding Tool in possession of the agent.

 .

 Tool_id A six-character alpha-numeric value that is unique to the tool that the PrimAgent currently possesses.